sir-omoreno/the_kitchen_ETL/README.md

 ## Project Overview

-PURPOSE/SCOPE: <br/>

-* A brief description of your final database
-    Our database will house 900+ recipes made with atleast one of the top 20 high protein ingredients listed by Healthline.com.
-You can find the name, yield, cooktime, main high-protein ingredient used in the recipe and the url to the recipe in the database.
-You can also find a coupon to the main ingredient at your local Walmart using the database.
-* Why your final database will be useful to a hypothetical organization Everyone likes to try out interesting recipes that are also a good source of protein, and save money!
-* A list your data sources
-    Edamam Recipes API
-    Top 20 high protein foods from a healthline.com article Walmart API
-* A brief summary of the three ETL steps you will take to create this database
-    1. Webscrape the list of top 20 high protein foods from the healthline.com article
-    2. Extract recipe data from the Edamam Recipe API that utilize atleast one of the top 20 high protein foods as the main ingredient
-    3. Extract relevant store and coupon data from Walmart's API for the main ingredients
-    4. Use Pandas to create dataframes with only the necessary data elements, and transform the dataset by cleaning and/or removing extraneous information
-    3. Map out the tables using an ERD and load the data into SQL Postgres database by using SQLAlchemy
 * A description of what each team member will be responsible for
     1. GitHub setup - Ozzie
     2. Extract Data - All (Primary contributors: Webscraping:Rachel, Edamam API: Ramyata, Kevin, Walmart API: Ozzie)